-The Department of Public Works and Department of Parks and Recreation staff have made a concentrated effort to review each CSA, LAD, and LLD to determine appropriate levels of service for each and to develop costs based on those services.
-In general, cost increases are due to increased material, energy and fuel costs, vandalism, and theft.
+The Department of Public Works and Department of Parks and Recreation staff have made a dilligent effort to review each CSA, LAD, and LLD to determine appropriate levels of service for each and to develop costs based on those services.
+In general, cost increases are due to increased labor cost, material, energy and fuel costs, vandalism, and theft.

 The timing of the preparation of the Engineer's Reports and the Adopted Proposed Budget result in some variances in reported numbers.
-When the Engineer's Reports and associated assessments are approved, reconciliation will be performed and the Special District Summary budget schedule will be updated and submitted with the 2016-2017 Adopted Final Budget in September.
+When the Engineer's Reports and associated assessments are approved, reconciliation will be performed, and the Special District Summary budget schedule will be updated and submitted with the 2018-2019 Adopted Final Budget in September.

-The proposed Assessment Schedule for Budget Year 2016-2017 (Exhibit A) provides information on projected fund balance as of June 30, 2016, the annual budget, and the Budget Year 2016-2017 proposed assessment that does not change from Fiscal Year 2015-2016.
+The proposed Assessment Schedule for Budget Year 2018-2019 (Exhibit A) provides information on projected fund balance as of June 30, 2018, the annual budget, and Budget Year 2018-2019 proposed assessments.

-Operating budgets for the CSAs and LLDs are consistent with the prior years, with the exception of increases for CSAs 10, 18, 19, 21, 24, 25, and 26.
-These annual budgets reflect increased costs of labor and materials used by the Department of Parks and Recreation to properly maintain parks.
-Part of the previous year's fund balances will be used to offset a portion of the operation and maintenance costs, thereby holding the assessment at the Fiscal Year 2015-2016 rate.
+Operating budgets for the majority of CSAs and LLDs were slightly increased to reflect a 3% inflation rate, with the exception of greater increases for CSA 19, 21, 22, 24, and 26.
+These annual budgets reflect increased costs, greater than the 3% inflation rate, of labor, materials, and utilities used by the Department of Parks and Recreation to properly maintain parks.
+Part of the previous year's fund balances will be used to offset a portion of the operation and maintenance costs, thereby holding the assessment at the Fiscal Year 2017-2018 rate.
+Operating budgets for CSA 8, 10, and 11 will remain consistent with the prior years to keep declining fund balances under control.

-The estimated fund balance for CSA 26 is \$491,500, which includes a capital improvement reserve of \$163,132 for eventual replacement of the outfall pump and four lift pumps, and \$25,000 for park equipment.
-Additionally, CSA 26 has an increase in the Maintenance Structure & Grounds budget amount due to resurfacing of the existing basketball court planned to be done during Budget Year 2016-2017 at a cost of approximately \$10,000.
-The use of \$26,812 of the CSA-26 Fund balance will offset a portion of the increased operation and maintenance costs, thereby maintaining the assessment at the same level as Fiscal Year 2015-2016.
+The estimated fund balance for CSA 26 is \$448,956, which includes a capital improvement reserve of \$163,132 for eventual replacement of the outfall pump and four lift pumps, and \$25,000 for park equipment.
+Additionally, the CSA 26 Maintenance Structure & Grounds budget amount includes \$7,000 for resurfacing of the infield at Hatch Park planned to be done during Budget Year 2018-2019.
+The use of \$54,929 of the CSA 26 Fund balance will offset a portion of the increased operation and maintenance costs, thereby maintaining the assessment at the same level as Fiscal Year 2017-2018.

 The "6-Month Dry Period" in Exhibit A refers to the period of time from July 1st through December 10th.
 The fiscal year is the 12-month period from July 1st through June 30th of the following year.
 Special district assessments are received as property taxes are paid.
-The first installment of the annual assessment is not collected until December, creating a 6-month dry period in receiving the money necessary to maintain the various services provided.
-Therefore, it's necessary to carry fund balances forward to cover six months of expenses.
+The first installment of the annual assessment is not collected until December, creating a 6-month dry period in receiving the funds necessary to maintain the various services provided.
+Therefore, it is necessary to carry fund balances forward to cover six months of expenses.